norse-blue/php-sikker/README.md

-# sikker
+# Sikker
-PHP Security package.
-This pakcage contains security related implementations in PHP.
+Sikker is a PHP Security package that contains security related implementations in PHP.